Tarekbouamer/Tarekbouamer.github.io/_posts/2024-03-01-neural_implicit_representation.md

 ## Definition

 Implicit Neural Representation (_INR_) is a novel concept within machine learning and computer graphics that represents an object or scene as a continuous function, rather than an explicit surface or structure.
-Implicit Neural Representation aims to learn a mathematical function $ f(x, y) = 0 $ or implicit representation that can generate the desired data points.
+Implicit Neural Representation aims to learn a mathematical function \\(f(x, y) = 0\\) or implicit representation that can generate the desired data points.

 <div align="center">
   <img src="/images/NIR/nir.png" alt="NIR">
 </div>

-Learning-based approaches for 3D reconstruction have gained popularity for its rich representation to 3D models, compared to the traditional Multi View Stereo (_MVS_) algorithms.
-Through literature, Deep learning approaches are categorized into three representations:
+Learning-based approaches for 3D reconstruction have gained popularity for their rich representation of 3D models, compared to traditional Multi View Stereo (_MVS_) algorithms.
+Through literature, Deep Learning approaches are categorized into three representations:

 ## Representations

-_What is a good representation ?_
+_What is a good representation?_

 <div align="center">
   <img src="/images/NIR/nir_representations.png" alt="NIR">